ben-rogerson/twin.macro/README.md

 ## How it works

 When babel runs over your code, Twin's `css` and `styled` imports are swapped with the real imports from libraries like [👩‍🎤 emotion](https://emotion.sh/docs/introduction) and [💅 styled-components](https://styled-components.com/).
-Emotion is used by default.

-Your tailwind classes are converted into css objects which are accepted by most css-in-js libraries:
+When you use `tw`, Twin converts your classes into css objects which are accepted by most css-in-js libraries:

 ```js
 import tw from 'twin.macro'
 tw`text-sm md:text-lg`

 // ↓ ↓ ↓ ↓ ↓ ↓

 {
   fontSize: '0.875rem',
   '@media (min-width: 768px)': {